aimms/how-to/Articles/333/333-update-webui-version.rst

         }
     }

-Next, we open the identifier attributes of the identifiers in the table, and filter by specifying the use of ``i_ve`` in the Identifier setttings > Set slicing per index:
+Next, we open the identifier attributes of the identifiers in the table, and filter by specifying the use of ``i_ve`` in the Identifier settings > Set slicing per index:

 .. image:: images/Aimms466Slicing.png
     :align: center